teri-leblanc/TreeIterator/README.md

 #InOrder.h
 This is a concrete implementation of the TreeIterator interface meant to traverse an entire tree in order and print it out as it goes.

-A file is included called TreeIteratorDiagram that contains a basic UML Diagram that shows the srtucture of the project.